Publications

 1. De Ley, P., De Ley, I. T., Morris, K., Abebe, E., Mundo, M., Heras, J., Waumann D., Olivares, A. R., Burr, J., Baldwin, J. G., and Kelly, W. K. (2005) An integrated approach to fast and informative morphological vouchering of nematodes for application in molecular barcoding.
 Philosophical Transactions of the Royal Society B. 360: 1945-1958.

-10. Frederick, A. R., Heras, J., Friedman, C. S., & German, D. P. (2022).
+10. Frederick, A. R., Heras, J., Friedman, C. S., and German, D. P. (2022).
 Withering syndrome induced gene expression changes and a de-novo transcriptome for the Pinto abalone, Haliotis kamtschatkana.
 Comparative Biochemistry and Physiology Part D: Genomics and Proteomics, 100930.

 9. Heras, J. (2021).
 Fish Transcriptomics: Applied to our Understanding of Aquaculture.
 In Rodriguez-Anaya, L. Z., and Escobedo-Bonilla, C. M. (Eds.).
 (2021).
 Transcriptomics from Aquatic Organisms to Humans.
 CRC Press.